What Consumers Energy does for Michigan

 Balanced Approach for Michigan's Future Energy Needs

-Our Balanced Energy Initiative will help maintain affordable and reliable supplies of electricity for Michigan's families and businesses for the next 20 years.
+Our Clean Energy Plan will help maintain affordable and reliable supplies of electricity for Michigan's families and businesses for the next 20 years.
 The plan includes energy efficiency, demand management, expanding renewable energy and utilizing existing generating resources.

 Careful Stewardship of Michigan's Resources